OpenVoiceOS/skill-ovos-settings/README.md

-# mycroftos-enclosure-skill
+# skill-ovos-enclosure
-Skill to take control of MycroftOS it's functions and tools .
+Skill to take control of OpenVoiceOS it's functions and tools as Mycroft skill.